-) v.
-THE UNITED STATE Plaintiff, ES, Defendant.))
-No) Judge))) FOR TEMPORAR RETY BOND Y RESTRAINING ORI OR IARY INJUNCTION DER Recitals Claims a [Temporary Res training Order or Preli minary Injunction] again der or Preliminary Injunction] was nd file a good and sufficient bond nat may be incurred or suffered by any party who is found to have been wrongfully enjoined or restrained.
-Pro omise to Pay As a result of the fac - orate surety or sureties], which has an office and usual place of business at [street address], [city, state, zip code], each undertakes and promises to pay up to the sum of f \$ for any d amages incurred as a result of the [Temporary I Restraining Order or Pro eliminary Injunction] if i t is determined that defendant was wrongfully enjoined or re strained.
-Plaintiff and surety(ies) stipulate tha t the damages may be ascertained
+[name of plaintiff] and [names(s) of corporate surety or sureties], which has an office and usual place of business at [street address], [city, state, zip code], each undertakes and promises to pay up to the sum of \$ for any damages incurred as a result of the [Temporary Restraining Order or Preliminary Injunction] if it is determined that defendant was wrongfully enjoined or restrained.
+Plaintiff and surety(ies) stipulate that the damages may be ascertained in such manner as the court shall direct.
+See RCFC 65.1.